tommyrharper/notes-app/README.md

 ## 1st User Story

 ```
-As a user
+As a programmer,
 So that I can run a test,
-I should be able to open test.html in browser
+I should be able to open test.html in browser and see a pass or fail message
 ````